aws-cloudformation/aws-cloudformation-resource-providers-wafv2/aws-wafv2-loggingconfiguration/README.md

 ## Submitting this resource as a Private Type

 The following instructions help you to extract the code in this repository and submit this resource as a private type to your account.
-You will also need the `aws-wafv2-commons` libraries in your local acccount before you build this package.
+You will also need the `aws-wafv2-commons` libraries in your local environment before you build this package.

 1. Pull the `aws-wafv2-commons` code from - https://github.com/aws-cloudformation/aws-cloudformation-resource-providers-wafv2/tree/main/aws-wafv2-commons
 2. Change to the `aws-wafv2-commons` directory - `cd aws-wafv2-commons`